balzer814/testRepo/Readme.md

 ## Repository Structure
-To open a custom project in Eclipse Chea factory Json must be created in a designated folder of the repo e.g.: ArtifactType_War/.factory.json
-The created factory can used to create a new workspace will be created in a user space(you have to login with OAuth) on codenvy
+To open a custom project in Eclipse Che factory Json must be created in a the repo e.g.: ArtifactType_War/.factory.json *(see issues)* The created factory can used to create a new workspace will be created in a user space(you have to login with OAuth) on codenvy